A12 – Issuing of College Credentials

 Approver: Senior Academic Committee

-Red River College issues a number of official documents that indicate completion of academic programs or courses.
+Red River College issues a number of official documents indicating the completion of academic programs or courses.

-Criteria for Red River College program credentials will facilitate student and employer understanding of the scope of knowledge, skills and application of knowledge and skills underlying each RRC statement or credential.
+Criteria for Red River College program credentials support student and employer understanding of the scope of knowledge, skills and application of knowledge and skills underlying each credential issued by the College.
 The criteria identified for each statement and credential will also assist faculty in the implementation, revision and delivery of programs.

 Credit Course: Planned training that has a defined set of learning outcomes or competencies and evaluation processes.
 Credit courses are part of applied certificate, certificate, diploma, post-graduate certificate, post-graduate diploma, or degree programs, apprenticeship and licensure requirements.

 Credit Program: A credit program is a Red River College-approved occupation-specific education or skills training endeavour that includes evaluating, documenting and formally recording student achievement in the student’s permanent record.
-Every credit program is endowed with a specific title, length, admission requirements, course outlines, credit courses, specified learning outcomes or competencies, credit units, completion requirements and credential.
+Every credit program has a specific title, length, admission requirements, course outlines, credit courses, specified learning outcomes or competencies, credit units, completion requirements and credential.

 An acknowledgement of participation may be issued for non-credit courses.